Pennon Foreign Language School, Beijing: Teaching

-Pennon Foreign Language School, Beijing, in strict accordance with the teaching requirements of British Edexcel Examination Authority, opens a variety of compulsory courses and electives.
+Pennon Foreign Language School, Beijing, in strict accordance with the teaching requirements of British Edexcel Examination Authority, opens various compulsory courses and electives.
 These courses cover humanities, mathematics, art, design and other categories.
 These courses match students' interests and learning potential to make them more active and focus on exploration.
 In addition, their temperament gets more active and their physical fitness conditions get well.
 From the professional distribution of Pennon graduates to the universities of the US, Britain, Canada, Australia, Switzerland, Hong Kong and other places, we can see that the effect of curriculum allocation is getting better and better.